mastertaj/GSSO-Digital-Health-Hub-Development-Community/README.md

 **Contact Information**

-For inquiries or support, please contact us via email at [Insert Contact Email].
-You can also join our online workspace at [Insert Platform Link] to connect with other community members.
+For inquiries or support, please contact us via email at email@tbd.com.

 **Acknowledgments**

-This project is funded by [Insert Funding Agency], and we extend our gratitude to all collaborators, participants, and organizations for their valuable contributions to this initiative.
+This project is funded by the Digital Research Alliance of Canada, and we extend our gratitude to all collaborators, participants, and organizations for their valuable contributions to this initiative.

 **Licensing**